Services

 Chelsea Old Church is an Anglican parish in the Diocese of London which has been serving God on the Chelsea Embankment for over 700 years.
 Our worship is conducted according to the Book of Common Prayer, with readings from the King James Version of the Bible, and music enhanced by our professional choir.
 In our worship, attention to God's word, and communal life together we hope to be drawn deeper into the heart and mind of Jesus Christ.
 Whether you are new, with us every week, or if you can only come from time to time, we look forward to welcoming you through our doors soon.

-The Vicar's Eastertide Epistle 24 at Vicar's Epistle
+The Vicar's Michaelmas Epistle 24 at Vicar's Epistle

 9.00am Private Prayer